-Click here for our latest webinar: "Resource Guide for State Drug Court Administrators: Ensuring Fidelity".
+Click here for our latest webinar: "Resource Guide for State Drug Court Administrators: The Affordable Care Act and Its Implications for Drug Courts".

 The Center for Court Innovation works to strengthen statewide drug court systems across the United States.
 Through technical assistance and training, the Center aims to improve statewide drug court systems in the following key topic areas: Planning, Operations, Technology, Evaluation and Institutionalization.
 To accomplish this goal, the Center utilizes a wide array of resources, including on-site technical assistance from nationally recognized experts, distance learning opportunities and multi-media activities customized to meet the specific needs of individual jurisdictions.
 The Center’s Statewide Drug Court Training and Technical Assistance Program is underwritten by the United States Department of Justice, Bureau of Justice Assistance.